 - Avoid socks with tight elastic bands.

-- Wear lightweight, supportive shoes with Velcro closures or elastic shoelaces, which make it easier to put on and take off shoes.
+- Wear lightweight, supportive shoes with Velcro closures or elastic shoelaces, or shoes that can be slipped on, which make it easier to put on and take off shoes.

 - Elastic shoelaces and “lace locks” allow for tightening shoes without tying.